The Future of Commercial Corridors and Centers: Land Use Code Updates

 Why we’re updating our Land Use Code

-Our current Land Use Code, established in 1997, has served us well but needs significant updates to meet the changing needs of our City.
+Our current Land Use Code, established in 1997, has served us well but needs significant updates to meet the changing needs of our city.
 Over the years our community’s wants and needs have evolved.
 You, the residents of Fort Collins, have shared your hopes and visions for the future of the places where you live, work and play.
 As we continue this effort together your input is important in shaping our city’s future.
 It's time to update our code to better align with the growing and changing community we’re all a part of.

 Para una versión en español de esta página, toque o haga clic en el botón en la parte superior derecha para seleccionar un idioma.

-The City of Fort Collins is undertaking Phase 2 of its Land Use Code update.
-This phase is part of the larger effort to modernize the City's Land Use Code, which governs how land is used and developed in our community.
+The City of Fort Collins is working on improving future development outcomes within the city’s commercial corridors and centers.
+One of the intended outcomes is removing barriers to the creation of vibrant, resilient commercial areas that support local businesses and are adaptable to future community needs.
+This work is part of the larger effort to modernize the City's Land Use Code(External link), which governs how land is used and developed in our community.

 • To create a more intuitive, easy-to-use Land Use Code